schibsted/spid-tech-docs/resources/articles/event-tracking/events-tracked.md

 In addition we will save specific data on each event based on the event type.

-A complete overview of the SchAcc triggered core events follows below:
+A complete overview of the Schibsted account triggered core events follows below:
 <table class="table table-hover">
         <thead>
             <tr>